Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-04/README.md

     - `div#attack`
     - `div#progress-area`
     - `div#shop` and `div#attack` only appear when needed by the game otherwise they are hidden.
 Use Grid or Flex Box to arrange these elements.
 Currently, all of these use Float.
 You'll want to remove float from their style rules.
   5. `div#stats-area` displays the Caravan stats.
 Styles would help make this more interesting and easier to read.
 This element is made of a collection of `div.stat`.
 Each of these divs contains some text that acts as a label and a `span.stat-value`.
 Currently, the label and value look the same.
-Giving the label and value different font styles would create information hierarchy.
+Give the label and value different styles.
   6. If you changed the layout and made it look good on the desktop, add some styles to make it work on mobile.
 Mobile games are popular!
-  7. Add a background image.
+Test it in Chrome and set the inspector to emulate a mobile screen.